 Student Employee Health Service (SEHS) is located in Coleman Hall at the IU Medical Center.
 The hours are 8:30 a.m. to 5:00 p.m., Monday through Friday.
-All IUPUI students may receive medical care on a fee-for-service basis.
+All IUPUI students may be seen on a fee-for-service basis.
 Applications for health insurance are also available in SEHS.